g2384/Life-In-The-UK/Facts.md

 All dogs in public places must wear a collar showing the **name and address** of the owner.

 To apply to become a permanent resident or citizen of the UK, you will need to **speak and read English** and have **a good understanding of life** in the UK.

-The Mercury Music Prize is awarded each **September** for the best album from the UK and Ireland.

 A Formula 1 **Grand Prix** event is held in the UK **each** year and a number of British Grand Prix drivers have won the Formula 1 World Championship.